 With a violin in perfect condition, perfectly tuned up, you will be able to finally concentrate on what matters most: music and sound.
 Let’s see how you can free your musical mind from those technical impediments.

-Check your violin thoroughly
+Check your violin thoroughly with the help of a luthier

 So the first thing you will have to do is to go to your local violin maker or luthier of choice.
 Explain that you want an inspection of your instrument, an overhaul.
 As a car would be serviced, a violin needs regular servicing.

-Everything has to be glued properly
+1. Your violin has to be glued perfectly

 The luthier will inspect the body of the violin.

-Soundboard has to be checked for cracks
+2. Your violin soundboard has to be checked for cracks

 The violin maker will inspect the table from small cracks.
 Even if you haven’t noticed any, it might always occur that, due to temperature, a problem with the glue or an impact, have provoked a crack.
 The F-holes are a fragile part and usually cracks follow the line of the wood around those holes.
 Or sometimes the purfling.
 In any case, cracks are bad for the sound and can also cause fuzzing vibrations, not agreeable to the ear.